FIR against director Anurag Kashyap after actress alleges rape | Entertainment

 Satpute in a tweet late Tuesday night said, "Finally FIR has been lodged against Accused for the offence Rape, Wrongful Restrain, Wrongful Confinement and outraging modesty of woman."
 On Saturday, the actress took to Twitter, claiming that Kashyap was sexually inappropriate towards her, an allegation the director called "baseless".
 Kashyap called the actor's claim an attempt to "silence" him for his outspoken views.

 His lawyer earlier in a tweet said, "My client, Anurag Kashyap, has been deeply pained by the false allegations, these are completely false, malicious and dishonest."
-PTI ZA GK GK.
+PTI ZA GK GK GK GK.

 ALSO READ